Absolventa/api-docs/azubi/pull_api.md

-## ABSOLVENTA Pull API
+## AZUBI Pull API

 Our application is able to process data streams served via HTTP of different format.
 If you already have your jobs wrapped into a custom data stream ready to read via HTTP, please [contact our team](mailto:api@absolventa.de) to verify if we can handle it.

-### Sample XML format
+### Sample Data Format

-Here's an ideal XML feed for our application ABSOLVENTA.
+Here's an ideal XML feed for our application AZUBI.DE.
 If you are able to provide your job data in this format, we can immediately configure a connection:

 ```XML